Can Summer Camp Childcare Expenses Provide Tax Relief?

 A taxpayer—and spouse, if filing jointly—must have earned income from wages or salaries, either from employment or self-employment, to qualify for the child tax credits.
 Note that a parent who is a full-time student or is physically or mentally unable to care for him- or herself is considered to have earned income for this purpose.

-The taxpayer’s filing status must be single, married and filing jointly, head of household, or a qualifying widow(er) with a dependent child to qualify for this tax credit.
-A “married and filing separately” status will disqualify a taxpayer.
+The taxpayer's filing status of single, married and filing jointly, head of household, or a qualifying widow(er) with a dependent child will qualify for this tax credit.
+A “married and filing separately” status may disqualify a taxpayer.

 If a taxpayer's employer provides childcare benefits, and the taxpayer excludes that benefit from his income, the taxpayer must deduct the amount of employer-provided benefits from other qualifying childcare expenses.